GRCHive/grchive/README.dev.md

 - `cd $SRC/devops/docker/drone`
 - `./setup_drone.sh`
 - `bazel run //devops/docker/drone:drone`
-- `docker run --network c3p0 --rm --name drone bazel/devops/docker/drone:drone`
+- `docker run --network c3p0 --name drone bazel/devops/docker/drone:drone`
 - Set `DRONE_SERVER_HOST` to the result of `docker inspect -f '{{.NetworkSettings.Networks.c3p0.IPAddress}}' drone`.
 - At this point you will need to re-run
     ```
     bazel run --action_env VAULT_TOKEN="$YOUR_ROOT_TOKEN" //devops/docker/gitea:docker_access_token
     ```
     to re-setup Gitea access.
-- Next you will have to rebuild the Drone container to ensure that it points properly to Gitea given the new access token.
+- Next you will have to restart the Drone container.
-    - `docker stop drone`
+    - `docker stop drone && docker start drone`
-    - `bazel run //devops/docker/drone:drone`
-    - `docker run --network c3p0 --rm --name drone bazel/devops/docker/drone:drone`

 At this point, you need to authorize Drone to access Gitea; this can only be done manually.
 Point your browser to `${DRONE_PROTOCOL}://${DRONE_SERVER_HOST}:${DRONE_SERVER_PORT}` and login using the following credentials: